rksptl/CKAD-Exercises/06-state-persistence/01-volumes.md

 Kubernetes Volumes provide a way to store and share data between containers and across Pod restarts.
 They address the ephemeral nature of container storage by providing persistent storage options.

+## Imperative vs. Declarative Approaches for Volumes

+**Important Note for CKAD Exam:** Volume configuration in Kubernetes typically requires declarative YAML manifests, especially for complex scenarios.
+However, you can use a hybrid approach combining imperative and declarative methods:

+**Declarative Approach (YAML manifests):**
+- Required for complex volume configurations
+- Necessary for multi-container pods with shared volumes
+- Required for PersistentVolumes, PersistentVolumeClaims, and StorageClasses
+- Better for version control and GitOps workflows

+**Imperative + Declarative Hybrid Approach:**
+- Generate a basic Pod template using `kubectl run --dry-run=client -o yaml`
+- Edit the generated YAML to add volume configurations
+- Apply the modified YAML to create resources with volumes

+**Imperative Options for ConfigMaps and Secrets:**
+- Create ConfigMaps imperatively: `kubectl create configmap`
+- Create Secrets imperatively: `kubectl create secret`
+- These can later be used as volumes in Pod manifests

 ## Key Concepts

 - **Volume**: Storage that is accessible to containers in a Pod